 The 350-acre municipal Los Reales Landfill has been in operation by the City of Tucson since 1967.
-It is located south of Los Reales Road between Craycroft and Swan Roads (Los Reales Landfill Site Map ).
+It is located south of Los Reales Road between Craycroft and Swan Roads.
 The landfill receives approximately 2000 tons of refuse per day.

 Volatile Organic Compounds (VOCs) were detected in nearby monitor wells in 1989 and reported to the Arizona Department of Environmental Quality (ADEQ).
 ADEQ placed the site on the State priority list for the Water Quality Assurance Revolving Fund (WQARF) in 1990.